karimra/gnmic/docs/cmd/subscribe.md

 #### watch-config
 The `[--watch-config]` flag is used to enable automatic target loading from the configuration source at runtime.

-On each configuration change, gnmic reloads the list of targets, subscribes to new targets and/or deletes subscriptions to the deleted ones
+On each configuration change, gnmic reloads the list of targets, subscribes to new targets and/or deletes subscriptions to the deleted ones.

+Only addition and deletion of targets are currently supported, changes in an existing target config are not possible.

 ### Examples
 #### 1. streaming, target-defined, 10s interval